SLODIEN88/Amazon_Vine_Analysis/README.md

 # Results:

 Based on the vine reviews of the shoes, the paid and the upaind reviews seem to have the same percentage.
-Here are the details
 The Vine reviews, non-Vine reviews, Vine review(5 stars), non Vine-review(5 stars), percentages of vine and non-vine review stars are below:

 ![image](https://user-images.githubusercontent.com/96274446/164996994-09ca60b0-f49b-4eb6-bc38-96d2d5f41077.png)